SERC-IoT/ESP8266-Starter-HC-SR04-Ultrasonic-Sensor/README.md

 ![sensor](assets/hc-sr04-sensor.jpg)

-[TODO description of how sensor works]
+Detailed description of how the sensor works can be found here: https://lastminuteengineers.com/arduino-sr04-ultrasonic-sensor-tutorial/

 <br>